 Kochi: The Land of Seared Bonito & Sake Culture

-Kochi Prefecture, where over 80% of the land is covered in forests and the southern side faces the Pacific Ocean, boasts a rich natural environment that also provides a wonderful food culture.
+Kochi Prefecture, where over 80% of the land is covered in forests and the southern side faces the Pacific Ocean, boasts a rich natural environment that also provides some of the best of Shikoku food culture.
 The most prominent gift from the sea is bonito.
 “Katsuo no Tataki” (seared bonito) is a dish that fully utilizes the freshness of this fish.
-The best times to enjoy it are springtime from March to May and autumntime from September to November.
-Sake pairs perfectly with such fresh fish.
-Using the pure groundwater from the forests, you can enjoy sake with a crisp, clean finish.
-Perhaps the reason why Kochi has the highest per capita spending on alcohol is due to the abundance of food and the presence of sake that complements it.
+The best times to enjoy it are in spring, from March to May, and autumn from September to November.

-Katsuo no Tataki: The Straw-Seared Ritual
+Katsuo no Tataki: The Straw-Searing Ritual

 Sawachi Ryori: The Communal Feast